 Before paying a claim, we review the loan and servicing files to determine the appropriateness of the claim amount.
 All of our insurance policies provide that we can reduce or deny a claim if the servicer did not comply with its obligations under our insurance policy.
 We call such reduction of claims "curtailments."
-In 2015 and the first quarter of 2016, curtailments reduced our average claim paid by approximately 6.7% and 5.1%, respectively.
-After we pay a claim, servicers and insureds sometimes object to our curtailments and other adjustments.
+In 2015 and the first three quarters of 2016, curtailments reduced our average claim paid by approximately 6.7% and 5.4%, respectively.

 When reviewing the loan file associated with a claim, we may determine that we have the right to rescind coverage on the loan.
 (In our SEC reports, we refer to insurance rescissions and denials of claims collectively as "rescissions" and variations of that term.)
-In recent quarters, approximately 5% of claims received in a quarter have been resolved by rescissions, down from the peak of approximately 28% in the first half of 2009.
+In recent quarters, approximately 4% of claims received in a quarter have been resolved by rescissions, down from the peak of approximately 28% in the first half of 2009.
 Our loss reserving methodology incorporates our estimates of future rescissions, curtailments, and reversals of rescissions and curtailments.
 A variance between ultimate actual rescission, curtailment and reversal rates and our estimates, as a result of the outcome of litigation, settlements or other factors, could materially affect our losses.

-If the insured disputes our right to curtail claims or rescind coverage, we generally engage in discussions in an attempt to settle the dispute.
+When the insured disputes our right to curtail claims or rescind coverage, we generally engage in discussions in an attempt to settle the dispute.
 If we are unable to reach a settlement, the outcome of a dispute ultimately would be determined by legal proceedings.

-Until a liability associated with a settlement agreement or litigation becomes probable and can be reasonably estimated, we consider our claim payment or rescission resolved for financial reporting purposes even though discussions and legal proceedings may have been initiated and are ongoing.
+Until a liability associated with settlement discussions or legal proceedings becomes probable and can be reasonably estimated, we consider our claim payment or rescission resolved for financial reporting purposes.
 Under ASC 450-20, an estimated loss from such discussions and proceedings is accrued for only if we determine that the loss is probable and can be reasonably estimated.
-The estimated impact that we have recorded is our best estimate of our loss from these matters.
+In such cases, we have recorded our best estimate of our probable loss.
 If we are not able to implement settlements we consider probable, we intend to defend MGIC vigorously against any related legal proceedings.

-In addition to the probable settlements for which we have recorded a loss, we are involved in other discussions and/or proceedings with insureds with respect to our claims paying practices.
+In addition to matters for which we have recorded a probable loss, we are involved in other discussions and/or proceedings with insureds with respect to our claims paying practices.
 Although it is reasonably possible that when these matters are resolved we will not prevail in all cases, we are unable to make a reasonable estimate or range of estimates of the potential liability.
-We estimate the maximum exposure associated with matters where a loss is reasonably possible to be approximately \$193 million, although we believe we will ultimately resolve these matters for significantly less than this amount.
-This estimate includes the maximum exposure for losses that we have determined are probable in excess of the provision we have recorded for such losses.
-The estimates of our maximum exposure referred to above do not include interest or consequential or exemplary damages.
+We estimate the maximum exposure associated with matters where a loss is reasonably possible to be approximately \$281 million, although we believe (but can give no assurance that) we will ultimately resolve these matters for significantly less than this amount.
+This estimate of our maximum exposure does not include interest or consequential or exemplary damages.